wolfgangmeyers/go-warc/README.md

 Documentation
 -------------

-The documentation of the warc library is available at http://warc.readthedocs.org/.
+There isn't any yet.
+The original python documentation of the warc library is available at http://warc.readthedocs.org/.

 License
 -------